3dcitydb/plugin-spreadsheet-generator/README.md

 Spreadsheet Generator Plugin
 ============================

 The Spreadsheet Generator Plugin allows a user to export feature attributes from a 3D City Database (3DCityDB) instance as spreadsheets.
-Supported output formats are Microsoft Excel, CSV, and Google Spreadsheets.
+Supported output formats are CSV and Microsoft Excel.

 The Spreadsheet Generator is implemented as plugin for the [3D City Database Importer/Exporter](https://github.com/3dcitydb/importer-exporter).